 Women Student Initiatives

-Women Student Initiatives (WSI) within the Student Life Multicultural Center (MCC) is committed to promoting gender equity by promoting intersectional feminist activism and dialogues, developing women’s leadership, and celebrating women, past and present, who challenge, motivate and inspire.
+Women Student Initiatives (WSI) within the Student Life Multicultural Center (MCC) is committed to gender equity by promoting intersectional feminist activism and dialogues, developing women’s leadership, and celebrating women, past and present, who challenge, motivate and inspire.
 In alignment with these goals, we offer student-focused programming, as well as community-wide events that empower all women-identifying students and allies.

 Student Cohort Groups

 WSI Cohorts offered for women-identifying students by the Student Life Multicultural Center focus on intersections between identities, community building, personal development and leadership.
 The groups are implemented with the support of student leaders, professional staff and in partnership with women-identifying student organizations and Central Ohio community resources.